restforce/restforce/README.md

 __As of [version 2.5.0](https://github.com/ejholmes/restforce/blob/master/CHANGELOG.md#250-dec-5-2016), this gem is only compatible with Ruby 2.0.0 and later.__ To use Ruby 1.9.3, you'll need to manually specify that you wish to use version 2.4.2, or 1.5.3 for Ruby 1.9.2 support.

+The library is only tested with Ruby 2.2.0 onwards.
+It may work with Ruby 2.0 and Ruby 2.1, but this is not guaranteed.

 This gem is versioned using [Semantic Versioning](http://semver.org/), so you can be confident when updating that there will not be breaking changes outside of a major version (following format MAJOR.MINOR.PATCH, so for instance moving from 2.3.0 to 3.0.0 would be allowed to include incompatible API changes).
 See the [changelog](https://github.com/ejholmes/restforce/tree/master/CHANGELOG.md) for details on what has changed in each version.

 ## Usage